 At NovogasShops, our team of expert reviewers tests hundreds of running shoes each year.
-After testing, we collect the Best Running Shoes available and include them here for easy reference.
+After testing, we collect the Best Running Shoes available and include them here for easy Wears.

 We regularly update this page to feature the highest performing, currently available running shoes.
 The shoes listed are in no particular order and are grouped into relevant categories such as Trail Shoes or Race Day Shoes.
 Check back any time you’re ready to buy new running shoes.